 - Creditors in Bankruptcy and Adversary Proceedings

-- Interested Parties in Bankruptcy and Adversary Proceedings, including co-owners of property, ex-spouses of a debtor, family members of a debtor, business partners of a debtor and others who may become involved in a bankruptcy
+- Bankruptcy Trial Lawyers for Interested Parties in Bankruptcy and Adversary Proceedings, including co-owners of property, ex-spouses of a debtor, family members of a debtor, business partners of a debtor and others who may become involved in a bankruptcy

 - Debtors in Bankruptcy and Adversary Proceedings involving creditors, ex-spouses, family members, Chapter 7 Trustees, Chapter 13 Trustees, Chapter 11 Trustees, and the United States Trustee (U.S. Trustee)